autotelik/yams_audio_engine/README.md

     This callbacks should set state of datashif_audio.audio_data.track to id of selected one set autoplay to true and call render_wave_from_audio_file() method to render player with selected audio

+##### Styling - CSS

+@Sloboda How to style the player - What are the key CSS classes to change look and feel of the player ?

+CSS classes are available to place the player at the `top` or `bottom` of the page ???

 #### ORIGINAL README